ailanisl/ailanisl.github.io/_quotes/when-i-heard-the-learnd-astronomer.md

 type: poem
 tags: [science-as-mapmaking, transcendentalism, american poetry]
 date: 2022-04-14

+note: "Sorry for the wrong line arrangement.
+Need to see how to fix this."

 ---

-__Note:__ Sorry for the wrong line arrangement.
-Need to see how to fix this.

 {{ page.quote }}